gauravxlokhande/MeetNexus/README.md

 2. **Host a Meeting**: After logging in, users can host a meeting and get a unique meeting link.
 3. **Join a Meeting**: Users can join a meeting by pasting the meeting link in the join meeting section.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a Pull Request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to contact us at [your-email@example.com].
+If you have any questions or suggestions, feel free to contact me at [gaurravlokhande@gmail.com].